 Karl Qualls, Professor of History and John B. Parsons Chair in Liberal Arts and Sciences at Dickinson College, Karl has received the Constance and Rose Ganoe Memorial Award for Inspirational Teaching, Gamma Sigma Alpha National Honor Society Professor of the Year, and Student Senate Professor of the Year.
 For more information, please see his abbreviated CV.

 He is the author of numerous articles and chapters, including a chapter in the textbook Russia and Western Civilization: Cultural and Historical Encounters (M.E.
 Sharpe, 2003) written in collaboration with his colleagues at Dickinson College.
-He is also author of the monograph From Ruins to Reconstruction: Urban Identity in Soviet Sevastopol after World War II (Cornell, 2009).
-He is currently writing about Spanish refugee children who were raised in the Soviet Union and constructing a website to highlight the stories of Russian immigrants to the United States.
+His first monograph was From Ruins to Reconstruction: Urban Identity in Soviet Sevastopol after World War II (Cornell, 2009).
+He is currently competing a new book about Spanish refugee children who were raised in the Soviet Union, 1937-1951 appears in 2019.

 Karl’s research has been funded by, among others, the Getty Foundation, Howard Foundation, IREX, The Library of Congress, American Council of Learned Societies, the Kennan Institute of the Woodrow Wilson Center, and Dickinson College.

 He teaches Russian, German, Italian, and eastern European histories, as well as courses on European dictators, urban history, historical methods, the Holocaust, and more.

 He thanks Ryan Burke for his technical expertise in designing this site.